davidkroell/homemade-di/README.md

 The below snippet shows how the creation of the instances is done.
-It's implemented in a recursive manner because of the tree-structure which may result depending on which types have to be resolved.
+It's implemented in a recursive manner because of the tree-structure which may result depending on which types you register upfront.

 ```c#
 public object GetService(Type type)